floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 	- The webserver create react app sets up watches for file changes and then automatically refreshes the browser for you
 	-  looks for code errors and alerts you to those too, as well as weird things like unused vars
 	- all sitting in the console for you
-- Show that errors
+- Show that errors: console, terminal, browser
-	- yellow:
+	- yellow: non-breaking, inconsistencies and unused vars
-	- red:
+	- red: breaking
 - Quickly look at directory structure:
 	- package.json = which packages to install
 	- node_modules = where those packages lives